Bass Fishing & Bass Lakes In Georgia

 Home to the world record largemouth bass, Georgia is a bass fishing paradise - with both quantity and quality of five species of bass.
 Visit the Bass Knowledge Center for valuable information about bass and bass fishing.
 Bass are one of the most sought after of all the game fish.
 Its appeal spans cultures, age groups and genders to tap on the heart strings of anglers everywhere.
-Join us in our endeavor to offer information about bass fishing on your favorite bass lake in Georgia.
+The purpose of this page is to share basic information about bass fishing and bass lakes in the state.